6 Easy Methods to Crystal-Clear Shower Glass

 • Reduce cleaning time by investing in products that provide protection for the glass against hard water build-up;

-• Switch entirely to liquid soap/shower gel as they have a lighter formula and are highly soluble;
+• Switch entirely to liquid soap or shower gel as they have a lighter formula and are highly soluble;

-• Give the squeegee a central part in your bathroom cleaning kit and teach everyone at home how to use it.
+• Give the squeegee a central part of your bathroom cleaning kit and teach everyone at home how to use it.

 Do you need a helping hand?